BaxoPlenty/xforce-lua-api-extension/README.md

 - Snippets
 - Commands

-## Features WIP
+## To-Do Features

+- Add user-defined variables and functions to autocomplete
-- Autocompleting functions of classes
+- Autocomplete functions of classes

+## How to suggest

+Simply create a new issue, enter your title and a (please detailed) description of the suggestion.
+Add the "enhancement" label on the issue and post it!